Fox News’ Judge Jeanine Pirro Misstates Law, Facts, in Chauvin Verdict

 “Clearly the verdict is supported by the facts… make no mistake, the facts are solid on this verdict, this verdict will be held on appeal.”

 Let’s first identify that any criminal trial relies on two important types of arguments: factual evidence, and matters of law.
-As a matter of law, for Officer Marc Chauvin to have murdered George Floyd, he would need to have had the intent to do so, meaning that to be convicted that issue would have to be proven beyond the standard of ‘reasonable doubt.’
+As a matter of law, for Officer Derek Chauvin to have murdered George Floyd, he would need to have had the intent to do so, meaning that to be convicted that issue would have to be proven beyond the standard of ‘reasonable doubt.’

-Said another way: there must not be any reasonable doubt that Marc Chauvin had the intention to kill George Floyd.
+Said another way: there must not be any reasonable doubt that Derek Chauvin had the intention to kill George Floyd.
 As a factual and evidentiary issue, then, the prosecution would seek to admit facts that showed such intent in order to satisfy that legal requirement.
 This is called “mens rea” evidence, evidence of a so-called “guilty mind,” and trial watchers say that the prosecution offered none to establish Chauvin’s guilty state of mind while Floyd died.

 Criminal trials rely on pieces of evidence and facts to prove a series of legal issues.